mydosh/doshcurrency/README.md

     •	Double spending protection.
     •	Adaptive Parameters.
     •	Blockchain analysis resistant.
-    •	Only CPU-mining & ASIC-resistant.
+    •	Only GPU &CPU-mining.
+Dosh mining is ASIC-resistant.
     •	POW mechanism as a voting  system for users.
     •	Egalitarian proof of work